Are you having trouble scaling your sales outreach? Looking for advice to help you develop a strategy guaranteed to drive sales?

 There are several ways to build prospecting lists, of course.
-You can use lead generation forms and surveys, research potential customers on social media, or even ask existing customers for referrals.
+You can use lead generation tools, forms and surveys, research potential customers on social media, or even ask existing customers for referrals.

 But in this guide, I want to show you a much simpler method.
 One that can help you build prospecting lists at scale.

 The method is about using dedicated sales outreach tools like Postaga (disclaimer: I’m the founder of the tool.)

 You see – Postaga allows you to quickly input various search parameters that describe your buyer persona and retrieve a list of relevant contacts, including their email addresses!

 As you can see, you can select a type of campaign (in this case, Sales), input a search query, specify the target location, and more.